spOccupancy: An R package for single-species, multi-species, and integrated spatial occupancy models: Models

 \subsection{Integrated occupancy models (IOMs)}

-Model-based data integration has become increasingly common as the number of available data sources increases \citep{miller2019recent}.
-Integrated models come in many different forms; see chapter 10 in \cite{keryRoyle2021} for a recent synthesis of integrated versions of both occupancy and abundance models.
-The most typical case, however, is that two or more data sets are available (which may or may not have the same extent or resolution), where we can assume a shared underlying process but a distinct observation model for each data source.
-For instance, we could integrate detection-nondetection data from the North American Breeding Bird Survey (BBS; \citealt{pardieck2020north}) together with detection-nondetection checklist data from eBird \citep{sullivan2009ebird} in an IOM.
-By estimating distinct observation models for each data source, we can account for variability in protocols and data collection that are unique to each data source.
-Hence, when integrating multiple detection-nondetection data sources in an IOM, each data source has its own unique detection model defined by Equations \ref{SSOM-Y} and \ref{SSOM-P} that are conditional on a shared latent occupancy process defined by Equations \ref{SSOM-Z} and \ref{SSOM-Psi}.
-This joint-likelihood approach enables explicit estimation of different covariate effects (and intercepts) on the detection processes of each data source \citep{miller2019recent, lauret2021Ecology, zulian2021integrating}.
+Model-based integration of multiple data types has become common as the number of available data sources has increased \citep{miller2019recent}.
+When integrating multiple detection-nondetection data sources in an IOM, each data source has its own unique detection model defined by Equations \ref{SSOM-Y} and \ref{SSOM-P} that are conditional on a shared latent occupancy process defined by Equations \ref{SSOM-Z} and \ref{SSOM-Psi}.
+This joint-likelihood approach enables explicit estimation of different covariate effects (and intercepts) on the detection processes of each data source (Supplemental Information S2.6).
 The \texttt{spOccupancy} function \texttt{intPGOcc} fits IOMs.